Electronic states of a disordered 2D quasiperiodic tiling: from critical states to Anderson localization: Introduction

 Dynamical properties are then studied as a function of disorder strength.
 We consider the spreading of wavepackets which are initially localized on clusters composed of a central site of connectivity $k$ ($3 \le k \le 8$ for the AB tiling) and all of its nearest neighbors.
 The initial wavepacket energy is varied by a parameter $\theta$, which controls the initial wave function amplitudes on the center of the clusters and on the external nodes.
-We study the probability of return to the origin (cluster center) of such wavepackets released at time $t=0$, $P(t)$, which is closely related to the Fourier transform of the correlation function $C$ (computed for amplitudes at the same spatial point, $r=0$), and is found likewise to exhibit different regimes of behaviors as a function of $t$.
+We study the probability of return to the origin (cluster center) of such wavepackets released at time $t=0$, $P(t)$, which is closely related to the Fourier transform of the correlation function $C(0,\omega;E)$ (computed for amplitudes at the same spatial point, $r=0$), and is found likewise to exhibit different regimes of behaviors as a function of $t$.
 After an initial fast decay for very short times, $P(t)$ shows a power law decay in a wide range of $t$ and ultimately reaches a constant value at very long times.
 The onset of this power law regime moves to shorter times with increasing disorder strength.
-The addition of quenched disorder has thereby the effect of {\it{accelerating the spreading of the wave packet}} in the crossover regime.
+The addition of quenched disorder has therefore the effect of promoting the spreading of the wave packet in the crossover regime.
 This effect is particularly strong for small $k$.
-We next computed another useful quantity, the mean square distance, given by the average over initial positions $\langle r^2(t)\rangle \sim t^{2\beta}$.
+We next computed the mean square distance, given by the average over all initial positions and over disorder realizations of $\langle r^2(t)\rangle \sim t^{2\beta}$.
 We measured the effective diffusion exponents $\beta$ (which depend on $k$ and $\theta$) as a function of disorder strength.
-In the weak disorder limit $\beta$ is essentially constant or weakly decreasing with $W$, and then drops quickly to zero when the localization regime is reached for sufficiently strong $W$, as expected.
+When disorder is turned on $\beta$ as a function of $W$ appears initially to remain constant.
+It then drops quickly to zero when the localization regime is reached for sufficiently strong $W \gtrsim W_\star$.